5 Best UFC Rivalries of All Time | Easily Explained

 Bisping would immediately begin trash-talking during the press conferences and interviews, explaining that during a training session, Bisping got the best of Rockhold.

 He would further go on to say that due to this, Bisping was now the actual champion.

 Rockhold would take this to heart, and detest Bisping.

-Bisping would go on to celebrate and trash talk in the cage, as well as in the post fight press conference afterwards.
+Bisping would go on to celebrate and trash talk in the cage, as well as in the post-fight press conference afterward.